-Calculation of variable consideration related to sales deductions
+Calculation of variable consideration related to rebates

-As described further in Note 2 to the financial statements, the transaction price of the Company's revenue contracts is variable as it is calculated net of estimated product returns, chargebacks, rebates, coupons, discounts and wholesaler fees (collectively "sales deductions").
-We identified the calculation of variable consideration related to sales deductions as a critical audit matter.
+As described further in Note 1 to the financial statements, the transaction price of the Company's prescription products is variable as it is calculated net of estimated product returns, chargebacks, rebates, coupons, discounts and wholesaler fees.
+We identified the calculation of variable consideration related to rebates as a critical audit matter.

-The principal consideration for our determination that the calculation of variable consideration related to sales deductions was a critical audit matter is that auditing the estimation of variable consideration requires significant judgement and the amounts are material to the financial statements taken as a whole.
-These estimates require the consideration of key assumptions such as expected return rates, estimated level of inventory in the distribution channel, expected coupon utilization, and expected insurance coverage levels, all of which have estimation uncertainty.
+The principal consideration for our determination that the calculation of variable consideration related to rebates was a critical audit matter is that auditing the estimation of variable consideration for rebates requires significant judgement and the amounts are material to the financial statements taken as a whole.
+These estimates require the consideration of the estimated level of inventory in the distribution channel, average rebate percentage, and expected insurance adjudication rate, all of which are key assumptions and have estimation uncertainty.

-Our audit procedures related to testing the calculation of variable consideration related to sales deductions included the following, among others:
+Our audit procedures related to testing the calculation of variable consideration related to rebates included the following, among others: